bridgecrew-perf4/terraform-intro-2/presentation.md

 ^ I'll do it live with a screenshare.
 ^ And then we are going to talk about what we saw.

 ---

+# ...specifically:

+S3 bucket

+index.html

+:grin:

+^ I know this isn't grand
+^ Some webapps are built and deplopyed this way - Static Site Generators are making a a comeback ^ This is minimal enough for us to focus on Terraform and not so much build-tools, best practices etc...
+^ A deliberately simple breakable toy!

+---

 _Frantically switches to terminal..._